The 50 Worst Pet Peeves That Grind on Relationships

 Dirty dishes piling high in the sink.
 Blisteringly loud cell-phone conversations.
 Refusing to ask for directions.
 Making terrible bodily noises.
 Every relationship is filled with annoyances and quibbles that will build over time and potentially ignite into a full-blown fight.
-(We’re only human, after all.)
-But if you take steps to recognize them early on—and even discuss them with your partner—you’re all but guaranteed to stave off some larger issues and confrontations down the road.
-With that in mind, we spoke to several top relationship experts to compile the 50 biggest pet peeves that most couples have go deal with.
+(We're only human, after all.)
+But if you take steps to recognize these biggest pet peeves early on—and even discuss them with your partner—you're all but guaranteed to stave off some larger issues and confrontations down the road.
+With that in mind, we spoke to several top dating experts to compile the 50 biggest pet peeves in relationships that most couples have to deal with.
 Spot them—and stop them—and your partner will thank you.
-And for more great relationship advice, don’t miss The 11 Things Men Should Never (Ever) Do After Sex.

 Every relationship is different, and it's understandably annoying to hear your partnership compared to others.
 "Couples must have their own experiences, and just because something works for another couple doesn't mean it will work for you," says Tiya Cunningham-Sumter, a certified relationship coach.

-Everyone gets busy, but not responding to your S.O.’s calls and texts can drive them crazy.
-“It shows a lack of respect and interest,” explains Dr. Venessa Marie Perry, founder and Chief Relationship Strategist at The Love Write.
-This patter of behavior could lead into the 20 Signs He’s Going to Ghost You.
+Everyone gets busy, but not responding to your S.O.'s calls and texts can drive them crazy—which might explain why it's considered one of the biggest relationship pet peeves.
+"It shows a lack of respect and interest," explains Dr. Venessa Marie Perry, founder and Chief Relationship Strategist at The Love Write.

-There’s nothing wrong with on good terms with an ex—especially if there are kids in the picture.
+There's nothing wrong with on good terms with an ex—especially if there are kids in the picture.
 But actually being friends with them?
-That’s another story.
-“It’s very difficult to develop intimacy with someone who has exes as friends,” says April Masini, a New York-based relationship and etiquette expert.
+That's another story, and it's bound to be a major pet peeve for your partner.
+"It's very difficult to develop intimacy with someone who has exes as friends," says April Masini, a New York-based relationship and etiquette expert.
 This is particularly true if someone is friends with multiple ex-partners, not just their ex-spouse.
-“There’s mistrust, jealousy and curiosity about whether or not the ex is actually over your partner (or the other way around),” says Masini.
-If you didn’t know about this relationship, it could be one of 10 Secrets Your Partner Is Definitely Keeping From You.
+"There's mistrust, jealousy and curiosity about whether or not the ex is actually over your partner (or the other way around)," says Masini.

 How old are we, now?
 "While it's normal to need space, cutting off all communication doesn't really serve any purpose other than to 'punish' your partner," notes Jonathan Bennett, a certified counselor and dating expert.
 "The silent treatment just delays resolution of a fight and closes the lines of communication.
 Neither are healthy for a relationship."

-It’s pretty annoying when your S.O. heads to the kitchen to grab a snack and doesn’t ask if you want anything.
-According to Lisa Concepcion, dating and relationship expert, these little instances of being inconsiderate can add up over time and turn into real conflict.
+It's pretty annoying when your S.O. heads to the kitchen to grab a snack and doesn't ask if you want anything.
+According to Lisa Concepcion, dating and relationship expert, these little instances of being inconsiderate can add up over time and turn into real relationship pet peeves.